-The Sicilian Circle is an English Country Dance.
-It was published by Thomas Hillgrove in 1857 in The Scholar's Companion and Ball-Room Vade-Mecum.
+The Sicilian Circle or The Circassian Circle ~ Sicilian is an English Country Dance.
+It was published by Thomas Hillgrove in 1857 in The Scholar's Companion and Ball-Room Vade-Mecum, New York.
 It is an improper duple minor longways dance.
 The minor set lasts 32 bars.

 The turn at the end of the right and left through is different from the modern courtesy turn. "the entlemen then present their left hand to the left hand of their partners, and turn them half round, and then turn themselves, so that each couple may face the opposite couple."